Podcast: Play in new window | Download

 Inflammation and infection may be both cause and effect of bunions.
 Either way, we have to get inflammation under control.

-- Number one is the Ancestral or Paleo Diet (my “Diet For Human Beings“): Removing grains, most dairy, sugars and processed vegetable oils will make fast changes in overall pain and inflammation.
+- Number one is the Ancestral or Paleo Diet (my “Diet For Human Beings“): Removing grains, most dairy, sugars and processed vegetable oils (Canola, Corn, Soy) will make fast changes in overall pain and inflammation.
 Read more on this page on my website for starters.
-Really, this WILL help with your pain ( as well as your weight and auto-immune antibodies)…
+Really, this WILL help with your pain (as well as your weight and auto-immune antibodies)…

 - Herbal anti-inflammatories provide good pain support.
 Try different combinations to find your best choice.
 White Willow, Devil’s Claw and Boswellia work well in this one from Biotics Research.
 This Curcumin with Bioperene works well too.
 Don’t waste your money on cheap Turmeric or Curcumin.
-It has to be Grade 10 herbs to work.
+It has to be Grade 10 herbs to work and only professional companies sell those.

-- Topical Arnica such as Traumeel is great for sprains, pain or trauma.
+- Topical Arnica is great for pain or trauma.

 - My online store has high-quality supplements for pain, inflammation, hormones, anxiety and energy.
 N3 – Relaxa and Passion Flower are both helpful.